Q: Who May benefit from Osteopathic Manual Medicine (OMM)?

 Q: How safe is Osteopathy?

-Q: Does osteopathic treatment hurt?
+Q: Does Osteopathic treatment hurt?

 Q: Is Osteopathy only for treating pain and disease?